Swamp Fox Murals | Francis Marion Trail | Revolutionary War, Southern Campaigns | Clarendon County, SC

 Palmetto Trail From the mountains to the sea

 The Lake Marion Passage of the Palmetto Trail is officially designated, August, 2000, in Clarendon County.
 By the end of 2006, the total mileage of the Trail across SC to more than 225 miles.
 This over 30 mile passage of the Palmetto Trail skirts along the high-water mark of the north side of Lake Marion.
-After crossing Lake Marion on Historic 301 bridge (newly opened, Palmetto Trail connected again), the Lake Marion Passage winds along the high water mark of the lake, along Old River Road, between Fludd’s Mill and the ‘hauntingly beautiful cypress lagoon’ Elliott’s Mill Pond and behind SC Waterfowl Association.
-Commercial campsites along the trail include Jack’s Creek Marina & Carolina King Resort, so hikers and bikers can stay on the trail for extended periods.
+After crossing Lake Marion on Historic 301 bridge (newly re-opened, Palmetto Trail connected again), the Lake Marion Passage winds along the high water mark of the lake, along Old River Road, between Fludd’s Mill and the ‘hauntingly beautiful cypress lagoon’ Elliott’s Mill Pond and behind SC Waterfowl Association.
+Commercial campsites along the trail include Jack’s Creek Marina and Carolina King Resort, so hikers and bikers can stay on the trail for extended periods.
 Trail users will enjoy some of the most magnificent vistas in the Lowcountry with opportunity to spot abundant wildlife and colorful flora.
 Users have the possibility of encountering poisonous snakes and/or large alligators along the lake’s edge.
 Only hikers and bikers may use this section of trail.
 The Lake Marion Passage is marked by yellow blazes in Clarendon County.
 Hikers and bikers should wear bright colors during big game hunting season, which is from the middle of August through January.

 Woods Bay State Park